 FRANKLIN COUNTY WELCOMING PROJECT

-WELCOMING THE LGBTQ+ COMMUNITY IN
+WELCOMING THE LGBTQ+ COMMUNITY IN FRANKLIN COUNTY, PA

-We believe that our community is enriched by the inclusion of LGBTQ+ people, and by placing the Franklin County Welcoming Project decal in our window or website, we will work to create a “safe space” for our LGBTQ+ employees, customers, clients, and friends.
+We believe that our community is enriched by the inclusion of LGBTQ+ people, and by placing the Franklin County Welcoming Project decal in our window or website, we will strive to create a “safe space” for our LGBTQ+ employees, customers, clients, and friends.

 Ally: An individual or group that is supportive of the LGBTQ community.